MrTin/bigbank-client/README.md

 ## Using a proxy
 If you are running into SSL issue while making `https://` requests you are advised to set `verify_ssl = false`.
-Just don't do this in production unless you need to (to eg. make a proxy work) because this opens up an attack vector on your software.
+Just don't do this in production unless you need to (e.g. use a proxy) because this opens up a potential attack vector in your software.

 ## Development